 A referral or prescription is needed before obtaining certain services.
-Contact your primary care manager if using TRICARE Prime or your family provider if using TRICARE Standard.
+Contact your primary care manager if using TRICARE Prime or your family provider if using TRICARE Select.
 The patient's primary care manager or attending physician:

 - Decides if the patient is eligible for EHHC services

 - Develops a plan of care.

 The plan is reviewed by the physician, case manager and/or regional contractor every 90 days or when there is a change in the patient's condition.

 The following services may be covered when provided by a TRICARE-authorized home health agency in the beneficiary's home:

 - Skilled nursing care from a registered nurse, or by a licensed or vocational nurse under direct supervision of a registered nurse

 - Services provided by a home health aid under direct supervision of a registered nurse

 - Physical therapy, occupational therapy, and speech-language pathology services